starship/starship/docs/faq/README.md

 ## How do I get command completion as shown in the demo GIF?

-Completion support is provided by your shell of choice.
+Completion support, or autocomplete, is provided by your shell of choice.
 In the case of the demo, the demo was done with [Fish Shell](https://fishshell.com/), which provides completions by default.
 If you use Z Shell (zsh), I'd suggest taking a look at [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions).

 ## Do top level `format` and `<module>.disabled` do the same thing?